madhu-smita-behera/Social-media-analytics-using-MSSQL/README.md

 5. GROUP BY
 6. ORDER BY
 7. few functions like aggregrate function(count), operator(like), top, round

+## Conclusion:

+In conclusion, the integration of social media analytics with MSSQL provides valuable insights into user behaviors and trends.
+Through robust data processing and analysis, this project empowers businesses to make informed decisions, enhance customer engagement, and optimize marketing strategies for maximum impact in the digital landscape.

 ## References:
 I have followed a few sites and projects to obtain the dataset and queries which need to be worked on.